pulumi/pulumi-hugo/themes/default/content/templates/container-service/azure/index.md

 Projects created with the Container Service template expose the following [configuration]({{< relref "/docs/intro/concepts/config" >}}) settings:

-container_port
+appPath
+: The path to the folder containing the application and Dockerfile.
+Defaults to `./app`, which contains a "Hello world" example.

+containerPort
-: Specifies the port mapping for the container.
-Defaults to port `80`.
+: The port to expose on the container.
+Defaults to `80`.

 cpu
-: Specifies the amount of CPU to use with each container group.
-Defaults to `1` CPU.
+: The number of CPU cores to allocate on the container.
+Defaults to `1`.

 memory
-: Specifies the amount of memory to use with each container group.
-Defaults to `2` GB.
+: The amount of memory, in GB, to allocate on the container.
+Defaults to `2`.

 imageName
-: The name of the container image deployed to your container group.
+: The name of the container image to be published to Azure Container Registry.
 Defaults to `my-app`.

 imageTag
-: The tag assigneed to the container image deployed to your container group.
+: The tag applied to published container images.
 Defaults to `latest`.

-appPath
-: Specifies the location of the Dockerfile used to build the container image that is run.
-Defaults to the `./app` folder, which contains a "Hello World" example app.

 All of these settings are optional and may be adjusted either by editing the stack configuration file directly (by default, `Pulumi.dev.yaml`) or by changing their values with [`pulumi config set`]({{< relref "/docs/reference/cli/pulumi_config_set" >}}) as shown below: